-Erectile dysfunction, or ED, is quite common in male patients living in the greater Plano, Dallas, Frisco and Richardson, Texas communities and around the country.
+Erectile dysfunction, or ED, is quite common in male patients living in the Plano, Frisco and Dallas, Texas communities and around the country.
 In fact, it is reported more than 3 million cases of erectile dysfunction are diagnosed and treated each year in the United States.
 ED occurs when a man has trouble getting or keeping an erection firm enough for sexual intercourse with his partner.
 ED becomes more common as men age, but erectile dysfunction and age are not always linked.
 Patients affected by ED can feel comfortable speaking to Dr. Mark Allen about the condition.
 Dr. Allen is highly experienced in treating the condition with a number of erectile dysfunction treatment options, including suppositories for erectile dysfunction.

 Are Erectile Dysfunction and Age Connected?

 After a male reaches 40 years of age, his testosterone naturally begins to decrease by about 3% a year.
 This anatomical change is inevitable, and does not affect a man’s physique or lifestyle.
 An even larger loss of testosterone in men, however, will cause undesirable side effects.
 In some cases, impotence can be one of these side effects.

 Even though erectile dysfunction and age are associated, certain men experience ED as an underlying complication of physical factors, chemical factors and psychological factors.

 Suppositories for Erectile Dysfunction as Erectile Dysfunction Treatment